SlyJose/Hacking-Notes/Hacking-Vault/Cloud/Identity and Access Management (IAM).md

 - Long Term (GUI, CLI/SDK): you use username and password or json files to get into gmail or gsuite
 - Short Term (CLI, SDK,API): you use an access token to use the services provided

 The CLI access uses the [[gcloud]] binary to contact the cloud platform.
+Gcloud can use json files to authenticate, they work as a certificate.